danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-07-swiftui-alerts.md

 ## New alert modifier

-In `SwiftUI`, you present alerts by adding a modifier to the presenting view.
+In SwiftUI, you present alerts by adding a modifier to the presenting view.
 With the new `AlertContext` managing our state, we can create a new `alert` modifier:

 ```swift
 public extension View {